-The 2004 Series A Bonds are authorized to be issued pursuant to the Colorado Housing and Finance Authority Act, being Part 7 of Article 4 of Title 29 of the Colorado Revised Statutes, as amended (the "Act") and the Supplemental Public Securities Act, being Part 2 of Article 57 of Title 11 of the Colorado Revised Statutes.
-The 2004 Series A Bonds are being issued and secured under the Indenture.
+The 2005 Series A Bonds are authorized to be issued pursuant to the Colorado Housing and Finance Authority Act, being Part 7 of Article 4 of Title 29 of the Colorado Revised Statutes, as amended (the "Act") and the Supplemental Public Securities Act, being Part 2 of Article 57 of Title 11 of the Colorado Revised Statutes.
+The 2005 Series A Bonds are being issued and secured under the Indenture.

-Purposes of the 2004 Series A Bonds
+Purposes of the 2005 Series A Bonds

-Proceeds of the 2004 Series A Bonds which will be deposited to the credit of the 2004 Series A subaccounts of the Acquisition Account are expected to be used to acquire and originate certain insured and uninsured business and rental loans (or participation interests in such loans) as described in Appendix G-1 hereto made to Borrowers to assist them in financing or refinancing projects in Colorado.
+Certain proceeds of the 2005 Series A Bonds will be deposited to the credit of the 2005 Series A subaccounts of the Acquisition Account and are expected to be used to acquire and originate insured and uninsured rental and business loans as described in Appendix G-1 hereto made to Borrowers to assist them in financing or refinancing projects in Colorado.
 See "Part I - PLAN OF FINANCE - Use of Amounts in Acquisition Account."
-The Loans to be so acquired and originated collectively are referred to herein as the "2004A Loans."
-See "Part I - CERTAIN PROGRAM ASSUMPTIONS - The 2004A Loans."
-In addition, proceeds of the 2004 Series A Bonds will be used to refund certain outstanding bonds of the Authority, as described in "Part I - PLAN OF FINANCE - Refunding of 1997A Bonds," and to make required deposits to certain funds and accounts, including the Debt Service Reserve Fund, as described in "Part I - PLAN OF FINANCE - Sources and Uses of Funds."
+Proceeds of the 2005 Series A-3 Bonds, together with other legally available funds, will be used on April 13, 2005 to redeem and pay the Authority's outstanding Multi-Family Housing Insured Mortgage Revenue Bonds, 1995 Series A, 1995 Series B and 1995 Series C-2 (collectively, the "Series 1995 Bonds"), as described in "Part I - PLAN OF FINANCE - Redemption and Payment of the Series 1995 Bonds."
+In connection with such redemption and payment of the Series 1995 Bonds, the multi-family housing loans previously financed with proceeds of the Series 1995 Bonds will be deposited to the credit of the 2005 Series A subaccount of the Acquisition Fund and pledged in the Trust Estate under the Indenture.
+The Loans to be so acquired, originated and deposited are collectively referred to herein as the "2005A Loans."
+See "Part I - CERTAIN PROGRAM ASSUMPTIONS - The 2005A Loans."
+In addition, proceeds of the 2005 Series A Bonds will be used to make required deposits to certain funds and accounts, including the Debt Service Reserve Fund, as described in "Part I - PLAN OF FINANCE - Sources and Uses of Funds."

-Description of the 2004 Series A Bonds
+Description of the 2005 Series A Bonds